twknab/mean_hike/readme.md

 ## Development Issues Log:

 ### Where I Left Off:

-	Unfortunately, your validations are very sloppy.
-Here's what I want you to do:

-		- Rework your checkDuplicates function so that it accepts a callback, and runs that callback when it completes.

-		- Re-arrange your login and registration controller functions, so that you don't need the validation module, and instead, do all of your validations right in the single file of the user-controller.js.

-		- Change up your errors that you generate in your model, so that they match the default validation style.
-Then you can simplify how you return errors to your factory within your controller.

-		- The reason I want you to do these things, is that they'll make the rest of your project easier.
-Getting these validations down tight for registration, login and user update, will ensure that your future validations for other parts of your project are also strong.
+	Got most of update functions working.
+Hitting a few issues trying to display success messages.
+Also  noticed 2 bugs: (1) if email or (2) if password confirmation fields are filled out, without their counterpart (email or password field), no error message displays.
+Can you fix this and also get error messages to display?

+	**Lookup Angular Messages -- There must a native way to get front end messages to display cleanly**

+	Then can you go through your login and registration validations and clean them up as nicely as you did with your update methods?

 	- (Later) Delete their account (along with all the hikes, gear lists, and pre and post-trips that they own)
 		- Maybe do this AFTER you've built all your models to better know all the bases you have to cover.

 	- Secure your Authorize Function: